olaolaoo/Data-Engineer-Zoomcamp/notes/01_Introduction.md

 # set up our image by installing prerequisites; pandas in this case
 RUN pip install pandas

-# set up the working directory inside the container
+# set up the working directory inside the container.This means that all the following commands will be executed in the /app directory inside the container.
+If the directory doesn't exist, Docker will create it.
 WORKDIR /app
 # copy the script to the container.
 1st name is source file, 2nd is destination
 COPY pipeline.py pipeline.py